MicrosoftDocs/memdocs/memdocs/intune/user-help/effects-of-device-reset-company-portal-ios.md

 * You can also [reset a device from the Company Portal website](reset-device-company-portal-website.md).

-* If you want to unenroll your device from Company Portal so that it's no longer managed by your organization, see [Remove iOS evice from Intune](unenroll-your-device-from-intune-ios.md).
+* If you want to unenroll your device from Company Portal so that it's no longer managed by your organization, see [Remove iOS device from Intune](unenroll-your-device-from-intune-ios.md).
 Removing the device effectively removes it from Intune and may cause you to lose access to the work-related content on your device.

 * Need additional help?
 Contact your IT support person.
 For contact information, check the [Company Portal website](https://go.microsoft.com/fwlink/?linkid=2010980).